dogerber/temperature_gradient_microscopy_stage/README.md

 # Features

-* 0.05 °C temperature accuracy, when calibrated
+* 0.05 K temperature accuracy, when calibrated
 * 0.01 K temperature stability
-* Max. cooling speed of XXX
+* Max. cooling speed of 60 K/min
 * Variable spacing between metal blocks of 0-1 cm
 * Translation of sample in the temperature gradient with 1.9 cm travel range and 150 nm stepsize
 * Optional datalogging to microSD-card